BGCG/project4/README.md

 if os.path.isfile('env.py'):
     import env
 ```
-2. Remove insercure secret key and grab the secret key with the following: `SECRET_KEY = os.environ.get('SECRET_KEY')`
+2. Remove insecure secret key and grab the secret key with the following: `SECRET_KEY = os.environ.get('SECRET_KEY')`
 3. Comment out old database config var which specifies usage of the SQLite3 database
 4. Instead put in a new databases section wiring up to the PostgreSQL database:
 ```Add new database section